On the system CL12 of computability logic

 Thesis \ref{thesis} promises that the above intuitive argument will be translatable into a $\cltw$-proof of

 (and hence the succedent will be derivable in the theory by Logical Consequence as the formulas of the antecedent are already proven).
-Such a proof indeed exists --- see Example \ref{ecube}. \end{example}
+Such a proof indeed exists --- see Example \ref{ecube}. \end{exa}

 While Thesis \ref{thesis} is about the {\em completeness} of Logical Consequence, the following Theorems \ref{feb9dt} and \ref{feb9ds} are about {\em soundness}, establishing that Logical Consequence preserves computability, and does so in a certain very strong sense.
-They are the most important results of the present paper: as noted in Section 1, it is these two theorems that dramatically broaden the applicability of $\cltw$ (Logical Consequence, that is) as a logical basis for complexity-bound applied theories.
+They are the most important results of the present paper: as noted in Section 1, it is these two theorems that dramatically broaden the applicability of $\cltw$ (of Logical Consequence, that is) as a logical basis for complexity-oriented applied theories.
 Theorem \ref{feb9dt} carries good news for the cases where time efficiency is of main concern, and otherwise we are willing to settle for at least linear space.
 Theorem \ref{feb9ds} does the same but for the cases where the primary concern is space efficiency --- namely, when we want to keep the latter sublinear.